Security hardening guide¶

 And backup functionality:

-The following sections describe the features and provide links to detailed documentation on each.
+The following sections describe the features and provide links to detailed documentation.

 Tarantool Enterprise supports password-based authentication and allows for two types of connections:

 - over a binary port for read and write operations and procedure invocation.

 For more information on authentication and connection types, see the security section of the Tarantool manual.

 - sessions – states which associate connections with users and make Tarantool API available to them after authentication,